pkalodimas/TSM-Face-Detector-CPP/README.md

 The alternative patches are not included in any of the versions.

 ### Settings.xml Info
-Change the settings xml file contents according to your needs (see user manual).
+Change the settings xml file contents according to your needs (see user manual "/documentation" folder).
 Change the <outputType> xml object value to
 - xx1 (binary) for export the results in XML file (decimal ex.
 1,3,5,7)
 - x1x (binary) for export the results in image file (decimal ex 2,3,6,7)